grafana/mimir/pkg/scheduler/README.md

 1. All worker connections from that Querier ID in the `QuerierLoop` will receive an `ErrQuerierShuttingDown` from the `RequestQueue` when they ask to dequeue their next query request.
 1. The rest of the lifecycle is handled by the logic in the "Errors in QuerierLoop" process described above, with the exception that `querier-forget-delay` is ignored when the Querier is in a `shuttingDown` state.
-   The Querier is removed immediately when the last Querier Worker connection is deregistered, and shuffle-shard updates are triggered.
+   The Querier is removed as soon as the last Querier-Worker connection is deregistered, and shuffle-shard updates are triggered.